Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file for the `WebApp`.
-2. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `IntegratedWebApp-AdvancedToken` copied from the Azure portal.
+2. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-SharedTokenCache` copied from the Azure portal.
 3. Find the app key `TenantId` and replace the value with the Tenant ID where you registered your application.
 4. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
-5. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `IntegratedWebApp-AdvancedToken`, in the Azure portal.
+5. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-SharedTokenCache`, in the Azure portal.
 6. Find the section `ConnectionStrings` and replace the value of the keys that are relevant to your scenario:
    - If you will use **SQL Server**, update the key `TokenCacheDbConnStr` with the database connection string.
    - If you will use **Redis**, update the key `TokenCacheRedisConnStr` with the Redis connection string, and the key `TokenCacheRedisInstaceName` with the the Redis instance name.